LITERACY

 - Read simple high frequency words

-- Use 'Inference' during reading tasks.
+- Continue to use ‘Inference’ during reading tasks.

 NUMERACY

-In April we are learning to:
+In May we are learning to:

 - Count orally during number rhymes, jingles and stories